 Boarding: Boarding at the Kapālama Campus may be requested, but is not guaranteed.
 Boarding is not available at the Hawaiʻi or Maui campuses.

-Testing for All Middle and High School Applicants: Testing is in November and early December.
-If an applicant is unable to attend one of Kamehameha’s scheduled tests, they must register to take the ISEE (Independent School Entrance Exam) at a Prometric testing center in their area.
-To meet our evaluation deadlines, testing for grades 6-9 must be completed by November 30, 2017, and testing for grades 10-12 must be completed by December 15, 2017.
+Testing for All Middle and High School Applicants: Testing is in November.
+If an applicant is unable to attend one of Kamehameha’s scheduled tests, they should indicate so on their application.
+To meet our evaluation deadlines, testing for grades 6-11 must be completed by November 30, 2019.

-Interviews for Grades 6-9 Applicants: Interviews must be conducted in-person by one of our staff, preferably at the campus to which the student is applying.
+Interviews for Grades 6-9 Applicants: Only applicants to grades 6, 7 and 9 are interviewed.
+Interviews must be conducted in-person by one of our staff, preferably at the campus to which the student is applying.
 Telephone or Skype interviews are not acceptable.
 Kamehameha is not responsible for the travel expenses of applicants.
-Only applicants to grades 6, 7 and 9 are interviewed.
-If an applicant is unable to attend one of Kamehameha’s scheduled interview sessions in January, interviews may also be scheduled during the Christmas break with at least one month advance notice.
-All interviews for SY 2018-2019 must be completed by January 26, 2018.

 In addition, if the applicant’s biological parents are not currently married, you will be required to submit all necessary court documents (divorce decrees, custody agreements, legal guardianship, etc.) to determine parental authority.